endolith/waveform-analysis/readme.txt

 * should check if channels are identical
   * 2 unique channels vs 2 identical channels vs 1 channel
 * Message about easygui not installed
+* THD+N
+* Frequency estimation
+   * Guess frequency from FFT
+   * <s>FFT Filter out noise and get just the fundamental</s>
+   * <s>Count zero-crossings</s>
+   * actually, interpolated FFT is the best, without any filtering or crossings counting

 1. Get it into publishable form
-2. Post it on gist public
+2. Post it on github
 3. Start using revision control for real

-right and left and multichannel are good

-may be an error in peak calculation
+there may be an error in peak calculation

+test with crazy files like 1 MHz sampling rate, 3-bit, etc.

 high frequencies of A-weighting roll off too quickly at lower sampling rates make freq-response graphs at different signal levels and different sampling frequencies

-This is more a scientific measurement tool for engineering than a musical tool.
-Peak and trough RMS and RMS histogram are not as important?
+<s>This is more a scientific measurement tool for engineering than a musical tool.
+Peak and trough RMS and RMS histogram are not as important?</s>  Include them anyway!